Egypt's parliament approves state of emergency extension

-CAIRO Egypt's parliament on Tuesday approved President Abdel Fattah al-Sisi's decision to extend a nationwide state of emergency for an additional three months, said Speaker of the House of Representatives Ali Abdelaal.
+CAIRO (Reuters) - Egypt's parliament on Tuesday approved President Abdel Fattah al-Sisi's decision to extend a nationwide state of emergency for an additional three months, said Speaker of the House of Representatives Ali Abdelaal.

 "The reasons for which the state of emergency was declared are still in place and therefore it must be extended," Abdelaal told lawmakers.